The Wallet

-"The Wallet" is the 45th episode of the sitcom Seinfeld.
+"The Wallet" is the 45th episode of the NBC sitcom Seinfeld.
 It is the fifth episode of the fourth season of the series, and first aired on September 23, 1992.
 In this episode Morty's wallet goes missing from his trousers while at a back specialist's office, Jerry tries to conceal his having thrown away the watch Morty gave him, and George turns down his and Jerry's deal for a television pilot.